 1.4 AD/DA converters

-In applying SDR to the future development of IMT-2000 and systems beyond IMT-2000, AD/DA converters are expected to require a 10 bits or higher resolution and 100 Msample/s or higher sampling rate for SDR.
+In applying SDR to the future development of IMT systems, AD/DA converters are expected to require a 10 bits or higher resolution and 100 Msample/s or higher sampling rate for SDR.
 The reason for 10 bits is that some potential new modulation schemes such as OFDM have a large PAPR (peak-to-average power ratio).
 The systems beyond IMT-2000 may have a signal bandwidth of several tens of MHz, and over-sampling is required for baseband A/D conversion.
 These figures need to be obtained with low power dissipation for battery-powered terminals.

 If higher performances are required, major improvements not only in power dissipation of the AD/DA converters but also in the precision (or jitter) of the clock source are needed, as discussed in [Walden, 1999].
 Figure 15 is the reported ADC data plot, and shows that the aperture jitter limits the SNR for the target sampling frequency range.